algorand/go-algorand/CONTRIBUTING.md

 #### Concept Review

-Because code reviews are a considerable time committment, the first step for peer review is convincing reviewers that it is worth their time.
+Because code reviews are a considerable time commitment, the first step for peer review is convincing reviewers that it is worth their time.
 Typically this is done by keeping changes small, writing a thorough description to clearly explain the need for a given improvement, or discussing larger changes ahead of time through one of the communication channels.

 If reviewers are not convinced about the merits of a change, they may reject a PR instead of reviewing it.
 All rejections should include the rational for how that decision was reached.
 It is not uncommon for this to occur.
 Some users opt to maintain long running forks to add features which are not suitable for the upstream repo at this time.